peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 **Returns:**

 * If the string is a valid IRI, returns an array of 10 integers.
 Each of the five pairs corresponds to the start and end index of the IRI's scheme, authority, path, query, or fragment component, respectively.
 The scheme, authority, query, and fragment components, if present, will each be given without the ending colon, the starting "//", the starting "?", and the starting "#", respectively.
  If a component is absent, both indices in that pair will be -1 (an index won't be less than 0 in any other case).
 If the string is null or is not a valid IRI, returns null.

 **Throws:**

 * <code>java.lang.IllegalArgumentException</code> - Either <code>offset</code> or <code>length</code> is less
- than 0 or greater than <code>s</code> 's length, or <code>s</code> ' s length
- minus <code>offset</code> is less than <code>length</code>.
+ than 0 or greater than <code>s</code> 's length, or <code>s</code> 's length minus <code>offset</code> is less than <code>length</code>.

 * <code>java.lang.NullPointerException</code> - The parameter <code>s</code> is null.